clouditor/cloud-property-graph/ppg-testing-library/Unawareness/U4-no-erasure-or-rectification/Go-validation/README.md

-# Test Case Description: U4 No Erasure Or Rectification -- Go -- Missing DELETE
+# Test Case Description: U4 No Erasure Or Rectification -- Go Validation
-- Threat description:
-- Expected test outcome:
+- Expected test outcome: No No Erasure Or Rectification threat should be detected here.